fusion94/fusion94.org/src/content/blog/2025-07-18-dji-drone-ban-who-is-behind-it.md

 pubDate: '2025-07-18 10:00:00'
 tags:
   [drones, politics, technology, DJI, regulation, national-security, lobbying]
-description: "An in-depth examination of the proposed DJI drone ban in Congress, the key players pushing for it, the security concerns raised, and the potential motivations beyond national security—including economic protectionism and industry lobbying efforts."
+description: "An in-depth examination of the proposed DJI drone ban in Congress, the key players pushing for it, the security concerns raised, and the potential motivations beyond national security, including economic protectionism and industry lobbying efforts."
 heroImage: '/images/dji.jpg'
 ---